PEZ/get-started-with-clojure/doc/INSTRUCTIONS.md

 Fire up the Getting Started REPL:

-0. Give the guides some space:
+0. Give the guides some space by maximizing the browser window
-   * Maximize the browser window.
-   * Close thee Explorer pane.
-   * Shrink the Output/Terminal/Etc pane to about a third of what it is now.
 1. Click the **REPL** button in the status bar

    ![VS Code Statusbar with Clojure REPL button](status-bar-repl-button.png)